payout-one/developers/docs/use-cases/apple-pay-js.md

 ```

 #### Test your integration
-To test your integration you must use HTTPS and a supported browser.
+To test your integration you must use HTTPS and supported browser.

 In addition, each payment method and browser has specific requirements: